repetere/jsonx/manual/spec.md

   //utility properties
-  debug:Boolean, // A flag to output the calculated JXM props in the console test:Boolean, // A flag to output the calculated JXM as a string component passprops:Boolean, // A flag to pass parent properties to children JSONX objects (except for the style property)
+  debug:Boolean, // A flag to output the calculated JXM props in the console test:Boolean, // A flag to output the calculated JXM as a string component passprops:Boolean|[String], // A flag to pass parent properties to children JSONX objects (except for the style property)
   ___template:String, //imports JXM from a file path into the children property

   //display properties